Take a simple photo with your phone — we’ll turn it into a fully compliant Australian passport photo in minutes.

 |

 Keep a neutral expression, look straight at the camera, and make sure your shoulders are square.
+As for passport photo makeup, it’s allowed as long as it’s natural and doesn’t obscure your appearance.
 Good lighting and contrast between clothing and background will improve your photo’s chances of being accepted.

 You can easily print your Australian passport photo using a home printer or wireless setup.
-After using our tool to create a 4×6 template with two perfectly sized 35×45 mm photos, follow these steps:
+After using PhotoBooth Online to create a 4×6 template with two perfectly sized 35×45 mm photos, follow these steps:

 Once printed, carefully cut out your passport photos along the crop lines and you’re ready to apply.